How To Fix Open Loop Faults In Cars & Its Causes

 Mechanical Failures:

 Components such as fuel injectors, ignition coils, and actuators play crucial roles in the operation of a car’s systems.
-If any of these components fail mechanically, they may not function as intended, leading to open loop faults.
+If these components fail mechanically, they may not function as intended, leading to open-loop faults.
 For instance, a stuck fuel injector might deliver more fuel than necessary, causing the engine to run rich and inefficiently.

 Environmental Factors: